 Another dog-friendly shopping centre in Melbourne is Burwood Brickworks.
 The shopping centre has proudly proclaimed on their Facebook page that they’re dog-friendly.

 Dogs are allowed in the main mall, known as the urban plaza, plus inside shops at the discretion of individual retailers.
-Perhaps head to the Teddy Bakery gourmet bakery – I’ve seen mentions that they offer puppacinos!
+Perhaps head to the Teddy Bakery gourmet bakery – I’ve seen mentions that they offer puppacinos, or check out the rooftop garden.

 What About Chadstone Shopping Centre?